vpstat/oci/README.md

 - Key concepts highlighted for each pillar
 - Exam tips and common pitfalls
 - Quick reference guide with all acronyms
-- Detailed subtleties for trainer accreditation questions
+- Detailed coverage of key concepts and best practices

 ### 📖 Book-Like Interface
 - Clean, readable typography